telerik/xaml-docs/controls/radpivotgrid/features/localization.md

 PivotFieldList_MoreCalculationOptions	|	More Calculation Options...	|	Used in drop-down buttons of RadPivotFieldList.
 When this option is selected, a new dialog will be opened in which the user can select calculation function that will be used.
 PivotFieldList_MoreSortingOptions	|	More Sorting Options...	|	Used in drop-down buttons of RadPivotFieldList.
 When this option is selected, a new dialog will be opened in which the user can select how to sort RadPivotGrid.
 PivotFieldList_NoCalculation	|	No Calculation	|	Used in calculation dialog of RadPivotFieldList to indicate that a calculation will not be applied.
+PivotFieldList_NoResult	|	No Result	| Used in search TextBox element of RadPivotFieldList to display value when input does not match values.
 PivotFieldList_NumberFormat	|	Number Format	|	Used in drop-down buttons of RadPivotFieldList.
 When this option is selected, a new dialog will be opened in which the user can select the string format of the numbers shown in RadPivotGrid.
 PivotFieldList_PercentDifferenceFrom	|	% Difference From	|	Used in calculation dialog of RadPivotFieldList to indicate that for each value in RadPivotGrid a difference from another group (selected in the next ListBox) will be calculated and the value will be shown as percent.
 PivotFieldList_PercentOf	|	% Of	|	Used in calculation dialog of RadPivotFieldList to indicate that the values in RadPivotGrid will be shown as percent of another group (selected in the next ListBox).